htcondor/htcondor/docs/admin-manual/user-priorities-negotiation.rst

 where f(u,t) is the priority boost factor for user u at time t.

-As mentioned previously, the RUP calculation is designed so that at steady state, each user’s RUP stabilizes at the number of resources used by that user.
+As mentioned previously, the RUP calculation is designed so that at steady state, each user's RUP stabilizes at the number of resources used by that user.
 The definition of β ensures that the calculation of π\ :sub:`r`\ (u,t) can be calculated over non-uniform time intervals δt without affecting the calculation.
 The time interval δt varies due to